WestGrid/calgarySummerSchool2019/3-forInstructors.md

 Please note that these training clusters does not have GPUs.
 If you need to run demos and/or hands-on exercises on GPUs, you can use the production systems Cedar and Graham.

-If you want to set up your own cluster, please contact Alex Razoumov well before the school.
+If you want to set up your own cluster, please contact alex dot razoumov at westgrid dot ca well before the school.

 ## Course requirements

-1. All courses must have hands-on exercises for the attendees.
-1. Whenever possible, courses must show examples on our training cluster.
+All courses must have hands-on exercises for the attendees.
+Whenever possible, courses must show examples in a proper HPC environment.
 For example, when demonstrating a workflow in a programming language, show the entire process (writing code, compiling it, and running it in a Slurm job) on the cluster, not just inside the IDE on your laptop.
-  - at the minimum, please show some examples on the cluster
-  - if applicable to your course, demonstrate scaling up to large problem sizes and many cores/nodes
+If applicable to your course, please demonstrate scaling up to large problem sizes and many cores/nodes.

-If you need any help in porting your workflow to the training cluster, please let the summer school organizers know early on.
+If you need any help in porting your workflow to an HPC system, please let the summer school organizers know early on.

 ## Please send to us

 1. your approximate course syllabus (you can always iterate on it later),
-1. any information you would like to pass to attendees: what software they need to install on their laptop, prerequisites for this course, the level of difficulty (beginner / intermediate / expert), and
+1. any information you would like to pass to attendees: what software they need to install on their laptop, prerequisites for this course, the level of difficulty (beginner / intermediate / expert), any external links, and
 1. if using significant cluster resources, what hardware configuration you need per each student, e.g., (2 MPI tasks) x (3 cores per task)